rostenkowski/resize/README.md

 - PHP 5.6+
 - Nette Framework 2.3+

-**Compatibility:** Library should be also compatible with version Nette Framework 2.2 and 2.4-dev but currently is tested against stable 2.3 branch.
+**Notice:** Library should be also compatible with Nette Framework version 2.2 and 2.4-dev but currently is tested against stable 2.3 branch.

 For the full list of dependencies see the [`composer.json`](composer.json) file.